THE INTERSTATE MEDICAL LICENSURE COMPACT: FREQUENTLY ASKED QUESTIONS

 HOW CAN I PARTICIPATE IN COMMISSION MEETINGS OR DECISIONS?

-Commission meetings (including meetings of the Executive Committee) are publicized through the participating states.
-The Commission also sends news releases to people and organizations who have expressed a desire to be on the Commission’s “interested parties” list.
-The Commission also shares meeting notices and press releases with the Federation of State Medical Boards and the National Center for Interstate Compacts/Council of State Governments.
+Commission meetings (including meetings of the Executive Committee) are publicized through the participating states and on the IMLCC.org website.
 Commission meetings are open to the public and include a telephone conference call for individuals who cannot attend in person.
-It’s possible that video conferencing also might be used in the future.
+Video conferencing has been used during face to face commission meetings.